You want smart political talk without the meltdowns?

 I'm like, whoa.

-Yeah, that that was a thing, or the poop map obviously was very telling given the homeless poverty situation in San Francisco.
+The poop map obviously was very telling given the homeless poverty situation in San Francisco.

-So sometimes you walk away with debates uh from debates, I should say, and you have one or two lines that really stick out, right?
+So sometimes you walk away with debates from debates, I should say, and you have one or two lines that really stick out, right?

 Obviously, Lloyd Benson with Dan Quayle.

-And obviously, here, I think the poop map, certainly that's the image that you see the most.
+And obviously here, I think the poop map, certainly that's the image that you see the most.

-That's Trump is beneath him, and it's beneath the presidency to allow Donald Trump to have such a stage with Joe Biden, and I can see him backing out the same way Katie Hobbs backed out against Kerry Lake.
+And then I could totally see Biden doing this, that Trump is beneath him and it's beneath the presidency to allow Donald Trump to have such a stage with Joe Biden.

-And that's my fear that debates are going to become more of the exception than the norm, and we can't have enough debates in this country, in my opinion.
+And that's my fear that debates are going to become more of the exception than the norm.

-I kind of agree with you, and and even if times if they get a little messy or loud or interruptive, I I let the people decide what they want to see.
+And even if times that they get a little messy or loud or interruptive, I let the people decide what they want to see.

-But uh clearly there was interest in it.
+But clearly there was interest in it.

 Anyway, Joe, we always love having you.